RideWise

 • Total: approximately $205–$305

 Winner for weekend city trips: Rideshare, often by $150–$250.
-You skip parking entirely, never worry about navigation, and can have a drink at dinner.
+You skip parking entirely, never worry about navigation, and can have a drink at dinner without thinking about driving.
+For help navigating airport pickup logistics, check our complete airport rideshare guide.

 Scenario 2: The Week-Long Trip with Exploration